 - Closely monitor your health for two weeks before returning.

-- Students should complete a medical history form within the Student Health Center’s patient portal.
+- Students should complete a medical history form and a COVID exposure form within the Student Health Center’s Patient Portal.

 - Student-athletes will be tested for COVID-19 upon returning to campus.

 - JU will supply each student and employee with one reusable face covering.

 - Check your health daily by taking your temperature and assessing how you feel.

 - If you have a fever of 100.4 degrees F or above, stay home and call the Student Health Center or your doctor.

 - If you are experiencing a cough, sore throat, or shortness of breath, stay home and call the Student Health Center or your doctor.